Respect and Safety In The Workplace - Violence Policy

 - Confidentiality will be maintained at all times to the fullest extent possible and practical.
 However, OTF has an obligation to pursue matters and this will include communication of the complaint to the alleged violator.
 OTF also has an obligation to be fair to the person named in the matter and to permit that person to hear and respond to the complaint unless the matter has been referred to the appropriate authorities.

-- The Director, Human Resources, may request the assistance of external resources in resolving such matters.
+- The Head of Human Resources, may request the assistance of external resources in resolving such matters.

 - Claims of workplace violence which are found to be vexatious or made in bad faith may result in disciplinary action taken against the complainant.